-Many so-called "complications" of upper eyelid lift blepharoplasty are more accurately categorized as "patient dissatisfaction" with the final result (as opposed to true impairment of eyelid function or vision).
+Many so-called "complications" of upper eyelid lift blepharoplasty are more accurately categorized as "patient dissatisfaction" or surprise with the final result (as opposed to true impairment of eyelid function or vision).

 Such patient disappointment is most typically the result of: